 Our SEND team really is excellent, and is superbly led by our amazing SENDCo, who also leads the city-wide network.
 There are opportunities for progression, both within the team and also for those wishing to move on to gain a teaching qualification, which a number of our Teaching Assistants have done over the last few years.
-This may be of interest to you, or you may wish to just come because you wish to make a difference to the lives of children - either way we would love to hear from you.
+This may be of interest to you, or you may wish to just come and make a difference to the lives of children - either way we would love to hear from you.

 Plenty of further information in respect of this vacancy and the school can be found in this pack and on our website, which will assist you in completing your application.
-I hope you find this of interest and look forward to receiving completed application forms.
+I hope you find this of interest and look forward to receiving completed application forms by 9am Monday June 24th 2024.